Enrollment window for Political Science Graduate Students:

 Enrolment window for students registered in departments other than Political Science:

-As per the date ranges note above, students not registered in the department will have an opportunity to enroll in Political Science courses after September 13th, 2022 for fall and full year courses and January 10th, 2023 for spring term courses.
+As per the date ranges note above, students not registered in the department will have an opportunity to enroll in Political Science courses after September 12th, 2023 for fall and full year courses and January 9th, 2024 for spring term courses.
 If you are a graduate student in another department interested in taking a political science course you are welcome to attend and wait to see what happens with enrollments.
 Let the instructor know you are interested in participating in the course.
-Instructors will let the Department of Political Science Graduate Office know by noon on September 13th for fall and full year course and by noon on January 10th for spring term courses, if they would like spots opened for additional enrollment.
-Provided there is space in the classroom, you may be able to enroll by September 26th/January 23rd via ACORN by filling out an SGS Course Add/Drop form, and having it signed by both the course instructor and your home department, and delivering the completed version to Louis Tentsos of the Department of Political Science.
+Instructors will let the Department of Political Science Graduate Office know by noon on September 12th for fall and full year course and by noon on January 9th for spring term courses, if they would like spots opened for additional enrollment.
+Provided there is space in the classroom, you may be able to enroll by September 20th/January 22nd by filling out an SGS Course Add/Drop form, and having it signed by both the course instructor and your home department, and delivering the completed version to Louis Tentsos of the Department of Political Science.
 The Add/Drop form is available here.